In-the-Flow Agentic System Optimization for Effective Planning and Tool Use: Experiments

 \subsection{Experimental Setup}

-\paragraph{Implementation.} In our main experiments, all modules—{Action Planner}, {Tool Executor}, {Executive Verifier}, and {Solution Generator}—are instantiated with the {Qwen2.5-7B-Instruct} model~\citep{yang2024qwen2.5}.
-Among these, only the Action Planner is trainable.
-The system operates with five interactive tools: \textit{Base Generator} is an instance of {Qwen2.5-7B-Instruct} that acts as the default reasoning engine if the planner decides not to use an external tool; \textit{Python Coder} generates and executes Python code given a query and returns the execution result; \textit{Google Search} searches the web and returns a summarization of Top-K search results; \textit{Wikipedia Search} searches articles matching a given query and returns a summarization; and \textit{Web Search} returns summarized information from a given web page.
+In our main experiments, all modules—{Action Planner}, {Tool Executor}, {Executive Verifier}, and {Solution Generator}—are instantiated with the \textit{Qwen2.5-7B-Instruct} model~\citep{yang2024qwen2.5}.
+Among these, only the \textit{Action Planner} is trainable.
+The system operates with five interactive tools: \textit{Base Generator} is an instance of \textit{Qwen2.5-7B-Instruct} that acts as the default reasoning engine if the planner decides not to use an external tool; \textit{Python Coder} generates and executes Python code given a query and returns the execution result; \textit{Google Search} searches the web and returns a summarization of Top-K search results; \textit{Wikipedia Search} searches articles matching a given query and returns a summarization; and \textit{Web Search} returns summarized information from a given web page.
 During the RL fine-tuning phase, we mix data from Search-R1~\citep{jin2025search} and DeepMath~\citep{he2025deepmath} as training data, which provides paired question-answer examples across search and mathematical domains.

-\paragraph{Training.} We provide further details on the training setup for \model.
-Our Flow-GRPO implementation uses a learning rate of $1 \times 10^{-6}$.
-The Action Planner generates actions with a sampling temperature of $0.5$ to balance exploration and exploitation.
-To prevent policy collapse and stabilize training, we incorporate a KL-divergence penalty against a reference policy with a coefficient $\beta = 0.001$.
-The maximum output length for the planner is set to 2048 tokens to ensure complete exploration during rollouts.
 We use a batch size of 32 with 8 rollouts per sample.

-To accelerate the training speed, we limit the maximum number of turns per rollout to $3$.
-The final-outcome reward signal (Eq.~\ref{eq:reward_func}) is provided by an LLM-as-judge, for which we use GPT-4o.
-All tool calls are executed synchronously with a 500-second timeout to handle external service latency robustly.
-The LLM engines within the tools are set to a temperature of 0.0 to ensure deterministic and stable outputs.
-The full training process was conducted on 8 NVIDIA A100 GPUs.
-Further details on agent prompts and the memory update mechanism are provided in \S\ref{app:modules_and_memory}.